Special Events on Nantucket

 COVID Safe Practices Concern Form: Please submit the form if you would like to report possible concerns about non-compliance with the Commonwealth's travel advisory quarantine, face covering, gathering, or other public health rules.

-COVID-19 Travel Order: Effective August 1, 2020, all visitors entering Massachusetts, including returning residents, who do not meet an exemption, are required to :
+COVID-19 Travel Advisory: Effective March 22, 2021, all visitors entering Massachusetts, including returning residents, are advised to follow the Commonwealth's new travel advisory.

 Looking to host a special event on Nantucket?
 We are delighted that you are interested in building community, supporting local businesses, attracting visitors and energizing our island.

 The Town of Nantucket defines a “Special Event” as any event that is: